You may need:

 Yes.
 You may give a Special Interest License Plate as a gift.
-Order Personalized Plates online at www.dmv.ca.gov or mail a completed Special Interest License Plate Application (REG 17) form to the DMV at the address on the bottom of the form with the appropriate fee.
+Order Personalized Plates online or mail a completed Special Interest License Plate Application (REG 17) form to the DMV at the address on the bottom of the form with the appropriate fee.

 Are There Any Other Special License Plates Available?

 Yes.
 There are several other types of license plates that require additional documents and cannot be ordered online.
-They are Amateur Radio, Antique Motorcycle, Congressional Medal of Honor, Gold Star Family, Historical Vehicle, Honorary Consul, Horseless Carriage, Legion of Valor, Pearl Harbor Survivor, Purple Heart Recipient, and Press Photographer License Plates.
+They are Amateur Radio, Antique Motorcycle, Congressional Medal of Honor, Gold Star Family, Historical Vehicle, Horseless Carriage, Legion of Valor, Pearl Harbor Survivor, Purple Heart Recipient, and Press Photographer License Plates.
 These license plates require the Special License Plate Application (REG 17A) form.
 Personalized Livery and American Ex-Prisoner of War License Plates require the Special Interest License Plate Application (REG 17) form and Year of Manufacturer License Plates require the Year of Manufacturer (YOM) License Plate Application (REG 352) form and cannot be ordered online.